 1. How to flip houses with no money in Baltimore, MD?

 An individual need not invest their own money in the flipping business.
-A potential house flipper can get money through other sources such as hard money lenders, private investors, wholesalers, flipping investors, home equity, and crowdfunding.
+You can flip without money through other sources such as hard money lenders, private investors, wholesalers, flipping investors, home equity, and crowdfunding.

 2. What type of loan is best for flipping a house in Baltimore, MD?

-Since house flipping is a short-term project, it is recommended not to apply for long-term loans.
+Since home flipping is a short-term project, it is recommended not to apply for long-term loans.
 Some forms of short-term loans include private lenders, cash-out refinances, and home equity lines of credit.

 3. What is the 70% rule in house flipping?

-The 70% rule is for home flippers to determine the maximum price they should pay for a property.
+The 70% rule is for home flippers to determine the maximum price they should pay to buy a house.
 The purpose of the rule is that they should spend no more than 70% of the home's after-repair value minus the costs of repairing the property.